kcranston/kcranston.github.io/research.md

 permalink: /research/
 ---

-I am interested in phylogenetic methods and phyloinformatics.
+My background is phylogenetic methods and phyloinformatics.
 How do we build evolutionary trees from sequence data and how do we synthesize and share information about the tree of life?
 More broadly, I am interested in the standards, tools, training, and communities that we need in order to make